Teenage Engineering OP-1: Sound synthesis

 The OP-1 includes eleven synthesis engines.
 For each engine, the OP-1's four knobs act as different macro controllers.
 In addition to a sampler, the OP-1 is preloaded with sampled drum hits.
 The synthesizer is monotimbral, with six voices of polyphony.
 It also includes an FM radio, which can be recorded into the sampler or used to modulate effects.
 The operating system was updated in 2014 adding additional effects and features.

 The OP-1's eleven synthesis engines are FM, Cluster, Digital, DNA, DSynth, Dr Wave, String, Phase, Pulse, Sampler, and Voltage.
 Each is represented by a different graphic on the display screen.
 The FM engine is a simple FM synthesizer.
 The Cluster engine produces a distorted sound reminiscent of the Roland JP-8000 supersaw.
 DNA is a noise generator.
 Dr Wave resembles the sound of a talk box.
 Digital provides ring modulation and wave shape parameters to distort the sound signal.
 String creates string instrument emulation, ranging from bass to string pads.
 Pulse is a square wave engine.
 Phase provides two pulse waves that can be modulated and distorted.
 DSynth provides a dual oscillator synthesizer with multiple filter types.
 Voltage is a multi-oscillator synthesizer.
-The Sampler interface is a sampler, which can take input from the OP-1's built-in microphone, an external audio input, or the builtin FM radio.
+The Sampler interface is a sampler, which can take input from the OP-1's built-in microphone, an external audio input, or the built-in FM radio.